sanyassyed/sf_eviction/README.md

 >JOURNALING
 ### TODO:
 * Next day
+    - [X] Test the dbt-core code with env_var on dbt-cloud
     - [ ] Transfer project to another GCP account
-    - [ ]set scheduling for dbt-core
+    - [ ] set scheduling for dbt-core
     - [X] dbt - test the code for production and set scheduling and look at the documentation in the UI
     - [X] Set the scheduling in the VM for dbt (Move the running of the code from dbt-cloud to dbt-core)
-    - [ ] consolidate commands/instructions to run the ETL part (Prefect part)
+    - [X] consolidate commands/instructions to run the ETL part (Prefect part)
     - [X] Look into how data will be added to DB; about update options    Ans: look at the image on the phone
     - [X] test the flow with the prefect agent
     - [X] Add logging in the flows